Skip to main content

 Apps normally cached by the UMS update proxy are uploaded to the Distributed App Repositories.
 If the UMS is not set as the update proxy, all apps imported to the UMS Web App are also uploaded to the Distributed App Repositories.

 Once an app is cached in the repository, synchronization to the repository is performed at regular intervals.
-The interval is the same as defined under Apps > Settings > Automatic Updates.
+The interval is defined under Apps > Settings > Automatic Updates.

 For details on importing apps, see How to Import IGEL OS Apps from the IGEL App Portal.